opentraveldata/geobases/README.rst

 -  get results on a map, or export it as csv data, or as a Python object

 This is entirely written in Python.
 The core part is a Python package, but there is a command line tool as well!
-Install it with ``easy_install --user GeoBases``, then you can see where are airports with *international* in their name::
+Get it with *easy_install*, then you can see where are airports with *international* in their name::

  % GeoBase --fuzzy international --map